loads/loads-web/README.md

 ## Deployment

-The dashboard is hosted by a hapi server that proxies API requests to a separate broker instance.
+The dashboard is hosted by a Hapi server that proxies API requests to a separate broker instance.
 This allows the front-end to be developed independently of the broker, and provides a mechanism for serving mock data if the broker does not implement a particular call.